DavidLeoni/diversicon/docs/DiversiconLMF.md

 ### Introduction

 Diversicon allows importing and merging LMF XMLs produced by different people, preventing the clashes that may arise.

-Diversicon should be able to read the XML files created with UBY 0.7.0, provided you add some bookkeeping information to the files to indicate to which namespace they belong.
+In particular, Diversicon should be able to read XML files in <a href="https://www.ukp.tu-darmstadt.de/fileadmin/user_upload/Group_UKP/publikationen/2012/LREC2012_ubyLMFcamera-Ready.pdf" target="_blank">UBY-LMF</a> format (created with UBY 0.7.0), provided you add some book-keeping information to xmls for expliciting the namespace they belong to.

 ### LexicalResource name

 The `LexicalResource` attribute `name` must be worldwide unique. so you should pick a reasonable long and unique prefix for your organization.
 In the case of Diversicon example resources, we allowed ourselves the luxury of picking a short name like `div`.
 So for example, the resource [smartphones](https://github.com/diversicon-kb/diversicon-model/blob/master/src/main/resources/smartphones.xml) declaration begins like this:

 ```
 <LexicalResource name="div-smartphones"